 Node provides to the outer world two interfaces: Web UI and REST API.

-The first goal of the Web UI is to allow regular Internet users to browse the node’s content without need to install any special software or registering anywhere.
-This also solves a chicken-and-egg problem of social networks - even if there are not so many users that have Moera software installed, you always have readers from outside.
+The first goal of the Web UI is to allow regular Internet users to browse the node’s content without a need to install any special software or registering anywhere.
+This also solves a chicken-and-egg problem of social networks — even if there are not so many users that have Moera software installed, you always have readers from the outside.

 The second goal is to allow search engines to index the public content of the node.
 All possible (and fair) search engine optimizations should be utilized.

 Web clients and mobile clients use REST API for all operations.
-Automated operations, like backups, reposts from other social networks, data migration, specialized Moera search engines etc. also use it.
-REST API is also used for inter-node communication - receiving notifications, fetching new posts for the newsfeed etc.
+Automated operations, like backups, reposts from other social networks, data migration, specialized Moera search engines, etc. also use it.
+REST API is also used for internode communication - receiving notifications, fetching new posts for the newsfeed etc.

 Node REST API may be implemented (fully or partially) by any existing website, making its content available for reading and commenting with Moera client, for reposting to other nodes in Moera network, for adding to the newsfeed etc. The site becomes part of the social network without the need to copy every post, to have comments in different places and to hire a separate person to maintain this.
-It is possible to distribute a Moera REST API implementation as a plugin for popular content management systems (Wordpress, Joomla etc.), so any site using a CMS may be converted to Moera node in one click.
+It is possible to distribute a Moera REST API implementation as a plugin for popular content management systems (WordPress, Joomla etc.), so any site using a CMS may be converted to Moera node in one click.